pocco81/true-zen.nvim/README.md

 ## Default
 - `:TZMinimalist` toggles Minimalist mode.
 Activates/deactivates NeoVim's UI components from the left, bottom and top of NeoVim on all the buffers you enter in the current session.
 - `:TZFocus` toggle focus mode.
 Focus mode maximizes the current window.
 Due to the fact that there is no way to check whether a window is maximized or not, it compares different factors in order to determine it; that's why it has the `margin_of_error` setting.
 - `:TZAtaraxis` toggles Ataraxis mode.
-Ataraxis is kind of a "super extension" of Minimalist mode that uses it for deactivating UI components, however, it also provides padding to all bffers in the current session + makes use of the different integrations.
-Note: it won't allow you to toggle it if there is more than one window.
+Ataraxis is kind of a "super extension" of Minimalist mode that uses it for deactivating UI components, however, it also provides padding to all buffers in the current session + makes use of the different integrations.
 - `:TZBottom` toggles the bottom part of NeoVim's UI.
 It toggles: laststatus, ruler, showmode, showcmd, and cmdheight.
 - `:TZTop` toggles the top part of NeoVim's UI.
 It toggles: tabline.
 - `:TZLeft` toggles the left part of NeoVim's UI.
 It toggles: numbers, relative numbers, and signcolumn.